roykim0823/Interview/Questions/coderByte/README.md

 Input:"I love dogs"
 Output:"love"

-2. Maximal Square: Hard
-Tags: matrix, dynamic programming, Google
-Using the C++ language, have the function MaximalSquare(strArr) take the strArr parameter being passed which will be a 2D matrix of 0 and 1's, and determine the area of the largest square submatrix that contains all 1's.
-A square submatrix is one of equal width and height, and your program should return the area of the largest submatrix that contains only 1's.
-For example: if strArr is ["10100", "10111", "11111", "10010"] then this looks like the following matrix:

-1 0 1 0 0
-1 0 1 1 1
-1 1 1 1 1
-1 0 0 1 0

-For the input above, you can see the bolded 1's create the largest square submatrix of size 2x2, so your program should return the area which is 4.
-You can assume the input will not be empty.

-Hard challenges are worth 15 points and you are not timed for them.
-Sample Test Cases
-Input:"0111", "1111", "1111", "1111"

-Output:9

-Input:"0111", "1101", "0111"

-Output:1

 3. Pentagonal Number
 Using the C++ language, have the function PentagonalNumber(num) read num which will be a positive integer and determine how many dots exist in a pentagonal shape around a center dot on the Nth iteration.
 For example, in the image below you can see that on the first iteration there is only a single dot, on the second iteration there are 6 dots, on the third there are 16 dots, and on the fourth there are 31 dots.